Koh Samui is Thailand’s second-largest island (Phuket takes the crown) and is situated in the Gulf of Thailand alongside Koh Phangan and Koh Tao.

 Due to how developed the island is, it’s probably one of the easiest islands to travel around.
 You will find taxis, songthaews, motorbikes, and even ride sharing apps such as Grab or Navigo.

+Unlike other Thai islands, ride sharing apps like Grab are available.
 We highly recommend using a ride sharing app first before a conventional taxi as prices can sometimes be up to 30% cheaper!

 You can also rent a car or a motorbike and drive yourself around the island but be sure to have your international driver’s license with you and be aware of the local road laws.